How CIL operates

 - fairly and reasonably related in scale and kind to the development

-In the event that section 106 obligations, or other legal methods e.g. highways agreements under s278 of the Highways Act 1980 are a necessary requirement, these will still need to be secured in advance of the release of a Grant of planning permission.
-For this reason early engagement in advance of submission of a development proposal application is necessary to identify as many of the requirements as possible in advance.
+In the event that section 106 obligations, or other legal methods e.g. highways agreements under s278 of the Highways Act 1980 are a necessary requirement, these will still need to be secured in advance of the release of any relevant decision that permits works. s278 Highways agreements can be entered into for certain works and financial contributions after the grant of permission.

 Use of section 278 agreements under the highways act 1980 (as amended)

-In circumstances where infrastructure mitigation or the delivery of works is required on the existing highway network, the Council as Local Highway Authority has the ability to secure the delivery of such and/or the financial contributions towards such under a s278 highways agreement.
-These agreements are not subject to a pooling restriction.
+In circumstances where infrastructure mitigation or the delivery of works is required on the existing highway network, the Council as Local Highway Authority has the ability to secure the delivery of such and/or the financial contributions towards such under a s278 Highways Act 1980 (as amended) agreement.